Pinball Quest: Gameplay

 Circus (a slot machine-themed game) and Viva!
 Golf (a whack-a-mole-style game) are additional single-player modes.
 Pop!
 Pop! is a sports-themed multiplayer mode that can be played by up to 4 players.

 RPG mode

 In RPG mode, the player controls the silver pinball and progresses through a six-level castle to rescue Princess Bali from Beezelbub, the "Dark Lord of the Machine".
 As in traditional pinball, flippers are used to keep the ball in the playfield and accomplish objectives, such as hitting targets or defeating an enemy.

-The role-playing mechanics are very limited.
-There is just a minimal character development, consisting in developing a single statistic, but no immersive world simulation, no freedom of exploration, and no active dialogue.

-During game play, the player earns gold which can be spent at the Black Market, a store run by imps.
+During gameplay, the player earns gold which can be spent at the Black Market, a store run by imps.
 At the Black Market, players can purchase upgraded flippers and stoppers.

-Below are the six "RPG mode" stages and the notable characters or features in each stage.
+Below are the six "RPG mode" stages and the notable characters or features in each stage as listed in the instruction manual.